pculllback/atml3-docs/source/includes/_properties.md

 ```

 > That's it for now, we have already created four valid properties with truth/mapping expressions and vocabularies!
 However, these properties are still pretty basic.
 If you want to see the true power of properties, just take a look at the next section "Methods".
+With properties, you can define truth and mapping conditions and vocabularies which refer to your data.

+Thus a single property consists of three parts:

+* `Truth Expression` - is the property active?
+Can it be used?
+* `Mapping Expression` - data field storage and its modification.
+* `Vocabulary` - contains the content to be rendered if the property is called in a container.
+It consists of a language node which again consists of three parts:
+ * `Noun` - enter here the noun of the property.
+ * `Adjective` - enter here the adjective of the property.
+ * `Head Noun` - enter here a word that should be used as representation for inflections instead of the original noun.